capsul6/workers_manager/README.md

 # workers_manager

-I am creating a little web application for me that might helps me to manage information about my workers and during developing proccess I will get basic knowladge about PHP, Mysql, Ajax, JS, HTML and CSS
+I am creating a small web-app for me that might helps me to manage information about my workers.
+During developming proccess I should get basic knowladge about PHP, Mysql, Ajax, JS, HTML and CSS